SergiosKar/DataScience/README.md

 # DataScience
-Implementation of Data Science Algorithms ,Data imported from SQL Database
+Implementation of various machine learning algorithms ,Data imported from SQL Database Recomendation system for similar movies with content-based filtering and collaborative filtering Forecast of bitcoin price with recurrent neural networks